superluminar-io/workshop/content/02_installation/_index.md

 ## Finish superwerker setup

-After the installation process recognized the needed DNS configuration, the dashboard in AWS CloudWatch will reflect the correct nameservers for your domain.
+After the installation process has recognized the required DNS configuration, the dashboard in AWS CloudWatch will reflect the correct nameservers for your domain.

 ![CloudFormation for superwerker](/screenshots/installation/dashboard-done.png)

-Together with updating the dashboard, [superwerker] will continue with creating the additional resources now.
+In addition to updating the dashboard, [superwerker] will now continue to create the rest of the stack's resources.
 The events for the stack in AWS CloudFormation show you the installation progress.

 [Screenshot in-progress CFN stack]